cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 {{/cardstack-edges}}
 ```

-Now, you should be able to click the button to log in, but you will not be able to edit anything without the right grants, so let's do that next!
+Now, you should be able to click the button to log in, but you will not be able to edit anything without the correct grants, so let's do that next!

 ## Understanding grants

 Now we are at the point where we can talk about users, groups, and grants.

-From a user experience perspective, we want anonymous users to be able to view all of the fields of a photo Card, except for `comment`.
+From a user experience perspective, we want anonymous users to be able to view all of the fields of a photo Card, except for the secret `comment`.
 We want certain users, the commenters, to be able to log in, view the `comment`, and edit it.

 From a technical perspective, that means we need a group for anonymous users and a group for our users who are allowed to add a comment.
 Then for each of those groups, we need to state specifically which Cards and their fields they can access, a.k.a the grants.
 Then, for each Card or field on a Card, we need to say what kind of operations are available: create, read, update, and destroy.

 Some of this functionality is already provided in the project template.
 Have a look at `cardhost/cardstack/static-model.js`.
 There is a lot of code dedicated to setup, but you can focus on the `customGrantsAndGroups` function, which should look something like this:

 ```javascript
 const customGrantsAndGroups = function(factory, cardSchemas) {